 What is a Microsoft account?

-For example, without a Microsoft account, you can’t register a license key or, in some cases, prevents you from updating your computer.
-Integration with other websites lets you use your Microsoft credentials to create an account or log in to services easily.
+For example, without a Microsoft account, you can’t register a license key or, in some cases, update your computer.
+Integration with other websites and third-party apps lets you use your Microsoft credentials to create an account or log in.

 View your data